w3c/wai-bcase/index.md

 -   contrast minimums, required for people with low vision, help all people see in bright light glare situations
 -   auto-complete, initially provided for the disabled, is now widely used by all
--   voice control, implemented for blind users, has been more widely adopted as a great convenience by millions of others
+-   voice control, implemented for users with physical impairments, has been more widely adopted as a great convenience by millions of others
 -   artificial intelligence advances are based on research originally done to provide visual context to blind users
--   machine learning, initially developed for auto-captioning for the deaf, is now being turned to broader applications
+-   auto-captioning for the deaf using machine learning is now being turned to broader applications

 {::nomarkdown}
 {% include box.html type="end" %}